The-Sec/gitops-lab-old/README.md

 ---

 ## Intro
 Due to my hunger in search of more insight, more knowledge and more power, there are multiple clusters in this repo.
-The repo will be split up into sections. the base branch will only contain the most basic applications needed to start a cluster.
-Atleast thats the idea :)
+We use environment per Folder vs the environment per branch.
+We might be crazy but not insane ;)